Great-Sun-Group/vimbiso-pay/docs/api-integration.md

 - Let state_manager validate errors

 4. **Response Processing**
-- Update state with raw responses
+- Extract business data from responses
-- No manual response transformation
+- Store only business data in flow state
-- Let state_manager validate responses
+- Keep implementation details in service layer
 - Handle errors through ErrorHandler

 For more details on: